 How long does it take to do this?
 Well it depends on your fabric.
 When ripping jeans it took me several sessions and it was much harder because I was using old jeans not just straight fabric.
 I don't have a good time for how long it took.

-I started a new rug using an old full size sheet this weekend.
+This weekend I started a new rug using an old full size sheet.
 The process took less than 30 minutes.

 Assembly Line Fabric Strip Cutting